rygelouv/Tanga/README.md

 ### Architecture?

-This project follows a typical/classic MVVM approach or whatever you may wanna call it if you think it’s not MVVM, tt doesn’t really matter.
+This project follows a typical/classic MVVM approach or whatever you may wanna call it if you think it’s not MVVM, it doesn’t really matter.
 What is important here is that we use a ViewModel class that holds an observable state object.
 State must be modeled in the form of a single object that represents all its variations.
 We use data class to model and represent state.
 It could have been sealed classes but that also doesn’t really matter, each approach has their pros and cons.

 ### Why isn’t the Repository also in the feature package